null

 4. Up to six security measures that guarantee their authenticity.

-Besides their diamond grading services, the AGS Laboratories also offer laser-inscription using a micro laser beam.
+Besides their diamond grading services, AGS Laboratories also offer laser inscription using a micro laser beam.
 The inscription could be of anything, from a company logo, a unique text, or an image to a serial number.
-In most cases, the inscriptions are made on the girdle so that they may only be viewed via a magnification device.
-These inscriptions can be vital, more so because they give diamonds their unique identity, adding to their overall value.
+In most cases, the inscriptions are made on the girdle only to be viewed via a magnification device.
+These inscriptions can be vital because they give diamonds their unique identity, adding to their overall value.
 Also, they can help owners track and identify them when lost.
 The best part is that the service does not interfere with the quality of diamonds.

 Information Resource Center

-Besides laboratory services, the AGS website is a goldmine of information where visitors can learn about anything concerning diamonds and jewelry in general.
+Besides laboratory services, the AGS website is a goldmine of information where visitors can learn about anything concerning diamonds and jewelry.

 Another section of the website is dedicated to jewelry in general.
-From birthstones to pearls and gemstones, information about how to identify and shop for these gems can be read.
+Information about identifying and shopping for these gems can be read, from birthstones to pearls and gemstones.

-Next, there is a section that discusses the jewelry industry, which lets visitors uncover some of the emerging trends in this lucrative sector.
+Next, a section discusses the jewelry industry, letting visitors uncover emerging trends in this lucrative sector.
 They can find out more about how to become an accredited AGS member.
-It is a rigorous procedure and only the best in the industry get accepted.
-Needless to mention, the AGS website can be used to locate a licensed AGS supplier.
+It is a rigorous procedure, and only the best in the industry get accepted.
+Needless to say, the AGS website can be used to locate a licensed AGS supplier.